 Hayworth’s famous strawberry-blonde hair was actually an act: her real hair was jet black, but she dyed it red and even altered her hairline after she became concerned about being typecast in ‘Hispanic’ roles.

 Back in the 1940s, the studio system still ruled Hollywood, and actors and actresses were usually contracted exclusively to particular studios.
-Ava Gardner was an ‘MGM girl’, discovered by the studio at age 18 after a photograph was spotted by talent scouts.
+Ava Gardner was an ‘MGM girl,’ discovered by the studio at age 18 after talent scouts spotted a photograph.
 A surprised Gardner quickly relocated to Hollywood.